-If Sonoma County remove Sebastopol’s only downtown hotel – currently full of local fire evacuees – we lose tax revenue and tourist visits, which will not help local businesses recover from the economic depression.
+Sonoma County removed Sebastopol’s only downtown hotel – also an important fire evacuation center – losing tax revenue and tourist visits, which will not help local businesses recover from the economic depression.

 Homelessness is sadly a rapidly growing problem as a result of the economic depression, and large scale planning is urgently needed now to help the rapidly increasing numbers in need.

 Sonoma County is attempting to rush through the purchase of the Sebastopol Inn to house homeless people with a lack of transparency and citizen involvement

 Sonoma County have applied for a total of $26 million in 2020 & 2021 from California’s ‘Project Homekey‘, and plan to buy and permanently convert motels into homeless accommodation, if their submission for funding is chosen later this year.

 Near term they feel there is an urgent need to house vulnerable over 65 homeless and others with preexisting conditions during the Covid 19 crisis, and multiple hotels during the ‘shelter in place’ have been temporarily rented to enable accommodation by Sonoma County.